-Whichever academic pathway is chosen (the full IB diploma, IB certificates, LAS diploma with or without AP courses), every student graduating from LAS will receive a US High School Diploma.
+Whichever academic pathway is chosen (the full IB diploma, IB certificates, LAS diploma with or without AP courses), every student graduating from LAS will receive an American High School Diploma.

-When selecting which pathway to pursue at LAS, one of the most important things for students to consider is finding the right fit of courses/program that will allow the student to thrive, both during their time at LAS and in their future goals.
+When selecting which pathway to pursue at LAS, one of the most important things for students to consider is finding the right fit of courses/program that will allow the student to be most successful, both during their time at LAS and in their future goals.